 for children and adults

 Gather a few friends and give us a call.
-We’ll run a class just for your group, whenever it suits your busy schedule.
+We’ll run a workshop just for your group, whenever it suits your busy schedule.
 Also visit our Tours page to see what opportunities we offer there!

-(Scroll down for Adult Classes)
+(Scroll down for Adult Workshop)

 Children and Family Workshops —$75/group for up to 10 people.
-Classes each take 60 to 90 minutes and are hands-on in nature.
-Any of the Children and Family Workshops classes also make a fun activity for a group of adults, students, or scouts.
+Workshops each take 60 to 90 minutes and are hands-on in nature.
+Any of the Children and Family Workshops also make a fun activity for a group of adults, students, or scouts.
 We require a minimum of 1 adult (ages 16 and older) per 5 children (ages 15 and younger).